zde-uzh/proto4diged-handbook/README.md

 ## Contribute to the repository

 New content to the handbook has to be added to a feature resp. development branch.
-Its content can be added to the `master` branch via merge request, where it will be reviewed.
+Its content can be added to the `main` branch via pull request, where it will be reviewed.